papivot/kickstart-pks-on-aws/README.md

 git clone https://github.com/pivotal/paving-pks.git
 cd aws/examples/open-network
 ```
+**IMPORTANT** Going forward, all jump box activity will be done within this directory.

 Within the directory, create a variables file called `terraform.tfvars` with values specific to your environment -

 ```